Where and how to inject Ozempic: the best Ozempic injection sites for weight loss

 • A healthcare provider should show you how to use Ozempic for the first time.
 It is important to follow the steps to ensure the correct dose is administered every time you inject on your own.

-Ozempic (semaglutide) is a glucagon-like peptide 1/GLP-1 receptor agonist that is used as an addition to diet and exercise in patients with type 2 diabetes mellitus to control blood sugar.
-It lowers the chances of having major cardiovascular events like heart attack, stroke, or death in adults with type 2 diabetes with known heart disease.
-It is prescribed off-label for weight loss.
+Ozempic (semaglutide) is a glucagon-like peptide 1 (GLP-1) receptor agonist used to lower blood sugar levels in patients with type 2 diabetes mellitus to control blood sugar levels in addition to diet and exercise.
+It is also approved for reducing the risk of cardiovascular events like heart attack, stroke, or death in adults with type 2 diabetes and known heart disease.
+It is also prescribed off-label for weight loss.

 There are three areas on your body where you can inject Ozempic – under the skin on your stomach, thigh, or upper arm.
 Is there a difference?
 The answer is no, there isn’t a “best place” to inject Ozempic.